 Inhale, exhale.
 Yes, everything is not fine, and it’s…fine?
 In the modern culture of constant positivity, Mark Manson’s book is like a gasp of fresh air.
 No, it’s not about being rude to everyone or saying nasty things.
 It’s about setting priorities in your life as it is too short to care so much about everything.
 From this book, you will find out why we should learn how to accept our flaws, fears, faults, and start living a happy, free life.

 Becoming happy is easier than we think.
 Most of the time it’s all just in our heads and we are capable of controlling this process.
 The important part of this journey is to remember that everyone has their own perception of how a joyful life should look like, so there is no need to compare yourself to others.
-Go for your own, unique kind of happiness!
+This book list, as well as the Headway app, will help you go for your own, unique kind of happiness!